-About the Wildlife Cam Kit Case It looks snappy but the best thing about the case is that it's weather-proof, protecting all the parts inside from the elements.
+About the Wildlife Cam Kit Case It looks snappy but the best thing about the case is that it's weather-proof.

+the case is that it's weather-proof, protecting all the parts inside from the elements.

 The weatherproof case has passed ingress testing to gain a certified IP rating of 55.
 The case has been designed so that it is hackable and will fit all the Raspberry Pi's and additional add-on modules and power units.